-First, focus on being yourself and letting the referrer get to know you.
+First, focus on being yourself and letting the referral relationship grow naturally.
 The therapy business is so much about the quality of the relationship.
-We should never be too eager to deviate far from that central theme.
 Referrers are not as interested in your programs.
 They want to know who you are.
 From a referrer’s point of view, if you are pleasant and enjoyable enough over lunch, you probably will be okay as a therapist.
-So stay in comfortable territory.
-Tell plenty of stories that illustrate who you are.
+So stay in that comfortable referral relationship territory.

 Only secondarily do you want the referrer to know about specific services you can offer the clients they send.
 I often made the mistake of being too oriented toward promoting my latest and greatest program.
 Later I would realize that I did not do a very good job of actually listening to what my referrer wanted to say.